 What’s a Folding Camp Grill?

+A folding camp grill is a grill intended to be used to cook food or as a little “fire pit” or campfire for warming, gathering with friends, or roasting marshmallows (S’mores!).
 Folding or collapsible camping grills break down or fold into a compact size that stores away easily.
-Some come with a little carrying case and are small enough and lightweight enough to toss into a backpack for use even when hiking and tent camping.
+Some come with a small carrying case and are compact enough and lightweight enough to toss into a backpack for use, even when hiking and tent camping.

-Are Foldable Camping Grills Expensive?
+Are Foldable Grills Expensive?

 Among the greatest advantages of foldable camping grills is the fact that they’re capable of being stored in such a compact manner, making them reasonable for any camping situation.